Projects

 PI: S. Swart; co-PI: A. Wåhlin, C. Húezé

 Marine and oceanographic research requires the use of large research ships for access to the ocean, especially in remote areas such as the high latitudes.
 These vessels are normally large (±100m) and consume vast amounts of fuel (crude oil & diesel) during their usually long voyages that can extend between days or months.
 Ocean robotics, on the other hand, are small, relatively cheap and yet sophisticated science platforms that enable scientists to collect observations of unprecedented resolution in support of improved climate and ecosystem understanding.
-These robots, or ocean gliders, are intelligent autonomous platforms that are deployed in the ocean to conduct surveys, monitoring or scientific experiments.
+These robotic platforms are carbon neutral instruments, while at the same they collect information about the carbon uptake by the ocean – a crucial process that helps us understand how the ocean regulates global climate.

 AWGII System Overview